 We can illustrate this word as follows.
 Imagine a person, with outstretched arms, holding a tennis ball in their right hand.
 At present it is in the right hand but not in the left.
 Someone comes and takes the ball from the right hand and places it in the left hand.
 It has been translated.
 It is now in the left hand and not the right hand.
 If this person keeps their arms outstretched the ball cannot be both hands at the same time.
 It is either in one or the other.

 Likewise on new birth God removes us from Satan’s dominion and places us into Christ’s kingdom.
 We are either in one or the other but can never be in both at the same time II Cor.6:14-18.
-Whilst in Satan’s kingdom he had authority over us but having been moved into Christ’s realm Satan has no authority over us!
+Whilst in Satan’s kingdom he had authority over us.
+Having been moved into Christ’s realm Satan has no authority over us!
 We were once darkness but now we are light Eph.5:8.

 Since this is how we begun so we are to continue in it.
 To walk in Him and worthy of Him Col.1:10.
 Even though we are in Christ’s kingdom Satan will still try to get us to doubt God’s word.
 Let us learn the lesson that Eve doubted and that led to disobedience.
 Resist the devil believe God and walk by faith in the same way we started.
 Rom.
 6:4; 8:4; II Cor.
 5:7.
 I Pet.5:8-9.
 Jms.4:7.